Juvenile Crimes

 Even though the vast majority of juvenile crimes are similar to those for adult offenders, the laws, penalties, and legal process associated with them are substantially different.
 The most significant differences are juveniles are not entitled to a trial by jury nor are they allowed to be released on bail.
 Instead, they will have their case heard before a judge in a juvenile court.
 If you are able to secure the services of an experienced Fairfield juvenile attorney, you may be able to seek non-incarceration alternatives for your child and fight to keep their charges sealed from the public.

-Are you the parent or guardian of a child who has been charged with one of the following crimes?
+Are you the parent or guardian of a child charged with any of the following offenses?

 Is your child facing criminal charges?
 Protect your child's future today.